Struggling to find your motivation to sell?

 Sales Motivation Tip #9: Examine your setbacks.

 Learn from your setbacks.
 Some people might call it failure, but I genuinely don’t believe that you can fail in sales.
+Yes, really.
 The only way you fail in sales is if you quit.

 And anytime you have a setback, it’s a learning opportunity.
 It’s an opportunity to analyze what happened.
 Why did that prospect respond in such a negative way?
 Why did that sale that seemed like it was on track suddenly fall off track?

 Now we don’t want to over-examine what went wrong, or what went right.
-But the more we’re using a system, the more likely we are to be able to effectively examine those individual setbacks.
+But the more we’re using a system that actually works, the more likely we are to be able to effectively examine those individual setbacks.
+That way, we can nip it in the bud when sales motivation starts to decline, and take action to get our momentum back.

 You may get to a sale and then suddenly determine that you weren’t talking to the right decision maker.
 Now you understand that the next time you’re in that situation, you’re going to be really tough on the decision-making process.
 Or maybe you have to dig into budget more, or whatever it is.